CrosswalkEcosystem/TRAXR/README.md

 # TRAXR - Trustline Risk Analytics eXperience & Reporting
 ### Know Your Pool.

-TRAXR is the risk and intelligence layer for XRPL liquidity.
-It analyzes AMM pools, trustlines, issuers, and volatility to produce a CTS-style safety score (0-100) mapped onto 0-6 TRAXR nodes.
+TRAXR is an intelligence and risk-assessment layer for XRPL liquidity.
+It evaluates AMM pools, trustlines, issuers, and market behavior to generate a unified TRAXR Safety Score (0–100 → 0–6 Nodes).
+The scoring model is modular, versioned, and designed to evolve as TRAXR’s dedicated XRPL indexer matures.

 The UI and API are reusable for XRPL wallets, explorers, DEX UIs, and analytics dashboards.
 Roadmap: operate TRAXR-owned XRPL AMM and trustline indexer (no XRPSCAN dependency) and present to the XRPL Foundation for grant consideration.

 Scoring is delivered by a private npm package (`@crosswalk.pro/traxr-cts-xrpl`) so the CTS logic stays private; the app consumes that package via `src/lib/scoringAdapter.ts`.